kianwei96/ExperimentPlatform/README.md

 8. Load or modify other experiment settings, and save the settings if you wish
 9. Press `Start`

 Rviz will now display current goal.
 In the new window that pops up, you can monitor the experiment progress and intervene as required.
+There are mainly 4 phases (Pre Trial Interval, Start Trial, Cue Offset, Reward/Timeout) that you will encounter during each trial.
+Only at Cue Offset the robot will not be programmically unclamped and it is a cue for you to move the robot.
 To intervene, press `P` to toggle Pause behavior.
 Note that the experiment will only pause at the end of the current trial.
 Once end of trial is reached with the Pause option, use `R` to resume the experiment, or `T` followed by `Y` to terminate the entire experiment.
+At Paused and the first phase of Terminate (when `T` is first pressed), the robot will go into clamp mode if it was in a moving mode previously.
+This is to prevent any unwanted movement and can be used in emergency cases.
 Do NOT quit the experiment by any other method (eg. closing the window) as that will cause some ROS data to be recorded continuously.
 See below for remedy.

 If the program exits ungracefully, open a new window and run
 ```